Investors are often advised to rebalance their portfolios periodically in order to maintain their target asset allocations.

 Either Equation 2 or 3 calculates the variance of our portfolio.
 This equation is a little more complicated because the variation between securities can be correlated.
 If security a goes up every time security b goes up, then our variance will be magnified.
 If security a goes down every time security b goes up, then our variance will be a lot smaller.

 Variance and its companion metric – standard deviation (which is just the square root of variance) - is the measure of our portfolio risk.
-We have calculated this measure in prior posts (see "Your Regression Results Step by Step), but stated in words variance is a measure of how close or far each of the returns are from the average.
+We have calculated this measure in prior posts (see "Your Regression Results Step by Step" ), but stated in words variance is a measure of how close or far each of the returns are from the average.

 For example, look at the following 2 data sets: